 The state of a physical family reveals where we are spiritually.
 The husband and wife are to submit to God and each other—but still, the man is to be the head.
 If a man is not the head, God doesn’t rule the family.
 And if the woman cannot submit to him, she cannot submit to Christ (Ephesians 5:21-22).
 The man must love his wife so much that he would die for her—as Christ died for His wife, the Church.
 That is the kind of family government that builds great nations.

 The Cambridge Bible makes this observation: “The Song of Deborah represents the tribes as incapable of a common effort.
 Judah is not even mentioned, and historians have wondered at the isolation of this tribe, which after Othniel did not produce a single judge.”
-What happened to Judah?
+Judges 12:8-10 do mention a minor judge from Bethlehem, but still, what happened to Judah?
 This tribe was so strong under Joshua, but it fell apart after he was gone.
-According to Lange’s, the Jews even ended up turning Samson over to the Philistines.
+According to Judges 15, the Jews even ended up turning Samson over to the Philistines.

 God used Gideon in a powerful way (Judges 6-8).
 This is a particularly interesting story because Gideon was such a coward.
 God calls the lowly of the world—we are cowards!
 Yet God really used this man and made him very courageous!
 That is what God wants to do with all of us.